- As low as $411/Night

 Located in Saint Helena Island, this vacation home is on the waterfront.
-Local landmarks include Hunting Island Lighthouse and Chapel of Ease, and travelers wishing to experience a bit of culture can try Penn Center.
+Local points of interest include Ocean Point Golf Course, Hunting Island Lighthouse, and Penn Center.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Be prepared: check the latest COVID-19 travel requirements and measures in place for this destination before you travel.

 How to find the best Fripp Island vacation home experience:

 When to visit & When to reserve a Beaufort, SC rental home: